 If you know of other advice or videos that are particularly good and may be useful additions, please let us know via the 'Contact' page.

 There are a lot of links to videos by

 Other advice is given to augment or provide an alternative approach to achieve your desired outcomes.
 The magazine Bow International did an article on some other well known archery YouTubers that are worth looking at.

 Finally, if you have any questions you can get advice from the coaches via the Contact page.

 Every archer needs a basic level of fitness.
-Probably the best are those exercises that are commonly recommended to maintain posture, flexibility, strength and aerobic capacity - we won't go into those here as they've been done to death everywhere else.
-But if you do any of these then it's a start.
+Probably the best are those exercises that are commonly recommended to maintain posture, flexibility, strength and aerobic capacity; for example, those described at the top of the page.
 The following should be specifically useful to archery, moving from simple to more involved.
 Find the ones that you can do.

 - 1Before exercising (and shooting) warm up first - not just arms/shoulders but whole body.
 Then complete stretching exercises when you've finished.

-- 2Use a training aid, such as an exercise band/tube.
+- 2Use a training aid, such as an exercise band/tube or a 'Bow Trainer'.
 They can be used for both exercising, warming up and checking technique (see below)

 - 3JG's videos on 'Avoiding shoulder injury' [the 1st half is very good] (YouTube, 10 mins); What Comes Before Technique [Mobility, motor control, strength] (YouTube, 10 mins); and, 'Improving shoulder mobility' [but beware if you have pre-existing shoulder issues] (YouTube, 7 mins)

 - 4Excellent advice on exercises for shoulders to prevent shoulder injury: advice (with video links) from '360-Archery' - another excellent source of archery information; a useful Bow International article; and, a 3 minute YouTube video.